paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-121-violent-crime-control-and-law-enforcement.md

 **(g) Authorization of appropriations**

-(1) **In general** — There are authorized to be appropriated to carry out this section $35,000,000 for each of fiscal years 2014 through 2018.
+(1) **In general** — There are authorized to be appropriated to carry out this section $35,000,000 for each of fiscal years 2023 through 2027.

-(2) **Limitations** — Of the amount made available to carry out this section in any fiscal year, up to 5 percent may be used by the Attorney General for evaluation, monitoring, technical assistance, salaries and administrative expenses.

-(3) **Minimum amount**
+(2) **Minimum amount**

   (A) *In general* — Except as provided in subparagraph (B), unless all qualified applications submitted by any States, units of local government, Indian tribes, or organizations within a State for a grant under this section have been funded, that State, together with the grantees within the State (other than Indian tribes), shall be allocated in each fiscal year, not less than 0.75 percent of the total amount appropriated in the fiscal year for grants pursuant to this section.

-  (B) *Exception* — The United States Virgin Islands, American Samoa, Guam, and the Northern Mariana Islands shall each be allocated not less than 0.25 percent of the total amount appropriated in the fiscal year for grants pursuant to this section.
+  (B) *Exception* — The United States Virgin Islands, American Samoa, Guam, and the Northern Mariana Islands shall each be allocated not less than 0.5 percent of the total amount appropriated in the fiscal year for grants pursuant to this section.

   (C) *Underserved populations*